 Paracetamol has both analgesic and antipyretic activity which is believed to be

-is a recognised decongestant and acts by vasoconstriction to reduce oedema
+decongestant and acts by vasoconstriction to reduce oedema and nasal swelling.

 After oral dosing paracetamol is absorbed rapidly and completely mainly from

 the small intestine producing peak plasma levels after 15-20 minutes.
 The

 systemic availability is subject to first-pass metabolism and varies with dose

 between 70% and 90%.
 The drug is rapidly and widely distributed throughout